awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-troubleshooting.md

 ### Access throttled by AWS KMS<a name="spectrum-troubleshooting-access-throttled-kms"></a>

 If you store your data in Amazon S3 using server\-side encryption \(SSE\-S3 or SSE\-KMS\), Amazon S3 calls an API operation to AWS KMS for each file that Redshift Spectrum accesses\.
 These requests count toward your cryptographic operations quota; for more information, see [AWS KMS Request Quotas](https://docs.aws.amazon.com/kms/latest/developerguide/requests-per-second.html)\.
-For more information on SSE\-S3 and SSE\-KMS, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) and [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in *Amazon Simple Storage Service Developer Guide\.*
+For more information on SSE\-S3 and SSE\-KMS, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) and [Protecting Data Using Server\-Side Encryption with KMS keys Stored in AWS KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in *Amazon Simple Storage Service User Guide\.*

 A first step to reduce the number of requests that Redshift Spectrum makes to AWS KMS is to reduce the number of files accessed\.
 To do this, try merging small files into larger files\.
 We recommend using file sizes of 64 MB or larger\.